IEEE CIS is organizing a mentoring program for students and early career researchers who are presenting papers at WCCI2020.

 - following the paper’s presentation, mentor and mentee are encouraged to meet up (e.g., in the coffee break) for feedback and potential follow-on discussion (where desired).

 Who is it for? – The program is provisionally* open to all students and early career researchers who are presenting an accepted paper at WCCI 2020.
-All presenters accepted to the program will be assigned a mentor.
-If you are a student but would not like to be assigned a mentor (e.g. because you will not be the presenter of the paper), you can opt-out by sending an email by April 15th.
-Early career researchers are not automatically assigned a mentor, but are invited to opt-in by sending an email by April 15th.
+All presenters accepted to the mentoring program will be assigned a mentor.
+If you are a student but would not like to be assigned a mentor (e.g. because you will not be the presenter of the paper), you can opt-out during the registration process.
+Early career researchers are not automatically assigned a mentor, but are invited to opt-in during the registration process.

 – there is no formal restriction on who qualifies as an ‘early career researcher’;